Braid group symmetries of Grassmannian cluster algebras: Abstract

 \section{Abstract}

-We define an action of the $k$-strand braid group on the set of cluster variables for the Grassmannian $\Gr(k,n)$, whenever $k$ divides $n$.
-The action sends clusters to clusters, preserving the underlying quivers, defining a homomorphism from the braid group to the cluster modular group for $\Gr(k,n)$.
-The action is induced by certain rational maps on $\Gr(k,n)$.
-Each of these maps is a quasi-automorphism of the cluster structure, a notion we defined in previous work.
-We also describe a quasi-isomorphism between $\Gr(k,n)$ and a certain Fock-Goncharov space of decorated $\SL_k$-local systems in a disk with marked points on its boundary.
-The quasi-isomorphism identifies the cluster variables, clusters, and cluster modular groups, in these two cluster structures.
+Let $\Gr^\circ(k,n) \subset \Gr(k,n)$ denote the open positroid stratum in the Grassmannian.
+We define an action of the extended affine $d$-strand braid group on $\Gr^\circ(k,n)$ by regular automorphisms, for $d$ the greatest common divisor of $k$ and $n$.
+The action is by quasi-automorphisms of the cluster structure on $\Gr^\circ(k,n)$, determining a homomorphism from the extended affine braid group to the cluster modular group for $\Gr(k,n)$.
+We also define a quasi-isomorphism between the Grassmannian $\Gr(k,rk)$ and the Fock-Goncharov configuration space of $2r$-tuples of affine flags for $\SL_k$.
+This identifies the cluster variables, clusters, and cluster modular groups, in these two cluster structures.

-Fomin and Pylyavskyy have proposed a description of the cluster combinatorics for $\Gr(3,n)$ in terms of Kuperberg's basis of non-elliptic webs.
-As our main application, we prove their conjectures for $\Gr(3,9)$ and describe the cluster modular group.
-We provide similar results for $\Gr(4,8)$.
-Our proofs rely on the fact that both of these Grassmannians are of finite mutation type.
+Fomin and Pylyavskyy proposed a description of the cluster combinatorics for $\Gr(3,n)$ in terms of Kuperberg's basis of non-elliptic webs.
+As our main application, we prove many of their conjectures for $\Gr(3,9)$ and give a presentation for its cluster modular group.
+We establish similar results for $\Gr(4,8)$.
+These results rely on the fact that both of these Grassmannians have finite mutation type.